aberba/aberba.github.io/_posts/2020-12-09-why-i-still-use-d.md

 ### A train with no destination

--   The roadmap of the D language is still very unclear and the project page on GitHib has not been updated for over a year.
+-   The roadmap of the D language is still very unclear and the project page on GitHub has not been updated for over a year.
 See https://github.com/dlang/dmd/projects
 -   There's little to no communication of language objects and mobilization of the community to reach certain milestones.
 There's almost no organizational